 ⇰ Soil-cement is an intimate mixture of soil, cement and water which is well compacted to form a strong base course.
 The addition of cement in small proportion to soil improves its strength and modifies the properties of soil.

-⇰ Soil-cement stabilization can be used as a sub-base or base-course for all types of pavements.
-But this method can not be used as a surface course due to its poor resistance to abrasion and impact.
+⇰ Soil-cement stabilization can be used as a sub-base or base course for all types of pavements.
+However, this method can not be used as a surface course due to its poor resistance to abrasion and impact.

 ⇰ This method is costly and needs a high degree of quality control as compared to soil-lime stabilization.